 Located on the lakeside in Battersea Park, the Pump House Gallery is a visual arts exhibition space.
 Built in 1861 as a Victorian water tower, the Pump House now exhibits established and emerging contemporary art.
 The gallery also runs talks and workshops.
 Admission is free.

 Dedicated to works of art from the Royal Collection, The Queen's Gallery was constructed 40 years ago at Buckingham Palace, out of the bomb-damaged ruins of a chapel.
-In addition to gems from the Royal Collection (which is held in trust by the Queen for the nation), there's a changing programme of temporary exhibitions.Find Prices
+In addition to gems from the Royal Collection (which is held in trust by the Queen for the nation), there's a changing programme of temporary exhibitions.Book Now

 South London Gallery